wumamu/News-Android-Java-Kotlin/README.md

 # NewsMoment
-a smartphone news-aggregation app that logs its users’ reading behavior and sends pushed news notifications.
+a smartphone news-aggregation android app that logs its users’ reading behavior and sends pushed news notifications.
 ### Feature
 1. Our UI included a nested tab bar.
 The top tab bar is the news sources bar, which contains a list of the nine selected news sources that the app aggregatesnews from.
 NewsMoment users can determine which of these nine sources they want to receive news and news-related push notifications.
 2. The tab bar second from the top is the news classification bar.
 The list of news-classification tabs that appears under each news source is identical to that organization’s own such lists.